Things I've cooked while in lockdown

 • My first batch used strong white bread flour and the ‘pizza dough’ setting on my bread maker: 6/10.

-• The second used 00 flour and this was better: 7/10.
+• The second used 00 flour and was better: 7/10.

 My next pizza will use the same dough as the third batch but I’ll give it a second rise and bake it in the oven.
-If that doesn’t satisfy then I’ve got Meera Sodha’s plain flour no rise pizzettes to try and if I still haven’t cracked it I’ll probably give up and phone Papa Johns.
+If that doesn’t satisfy then I’ve got Meera Sodha’s plain flour no rise pizzettes to try and if I still haven’t cracked it I’ll give up and phone Papa Johns.